-Missouri has two big cities: Salt Lake City and Kansas City.
+Missouri has two big cities: Saint Louis and Kansas City.
 Outside of those two cities you will find what is basically a jumble of midwestern and southern cultures.
 In some parts of the state you’ve got sweet tea drinking, Confederate flag waiving, barbecuing honkytonks, while a few miles away you will find liberal, plaid wearing lumberjack people who would much rather order a pizza than go out frog hunting.

 If you are vegan, vegetarian, basically anything other than a die-hard carnivore, Montana is NOT the place for you.
 The people here love hunting season more than Christmas, and would rather go out and kill and cook their own meal than go to a restaurant and have someone make it for them.
 Montanans are extremely thick skinned, and can deal with any type of weather.
 But it is also home to Yellowstone Park and National Glacier Park, so some uncomfortable weather is worth it.

 It’s no secret that Nebraska loves its corn to the point of obsession.
 Corn on the cob, corn fritters, corn chowder, and corn pudding are just some of the food staples of the Nebraskan diet.
 They even have ice cream shops with “corny” flavors.
 Aside from corn, however, they LOVE their meat.
 And their Kool-aid.
 Which isn’t really a surprise seeing as a large chunk of the people are employed as truckers, and they need to keep their energy up.

 For anyone not from Nevada, Las Vegas is the first thing they think of when they hear this state’s name.
 However, for local Nevadans, they tend to avoid the famous strip, as it is considered a tourist trap.
 That doesn’t mean that locals don’t know how to party.
 They have access to alcohol 24/7 and public intoxication is perfectly legal.
 One of the most famous sites in Nevada is Lake Tahoe which is also a great place for hiking, water-skiing especially to have a great time.